GIScience/Safer-Route/README.md

 ### 2. Data Aggregation

-Safer Route aggregates data from various sources, including public lighting databases, crime statistics, and user-generated ratings.
-By combining these datasets, the app provides a holistic view of safety.
+Safer Route aggregates data from various sources, including public street light databases, opening hours for storefront businesses, and user-generated ratings.
+By combining these datasets, the app provides a holistic view of safety and nighttime activity in cities.

 ### 3. User Ratings and Reviews

-Users can contribute to the safety perception assessment by rating and reviewing specific road segments.
+Users can contribute to the safety perception assessment by rating and reviewing routes.
 This collaborative aspect allows individuals to share their experiences and insights, contributing to the overall safety evaluation.

 ### 4. Route Recommendations

-Based on user preferences and safety concerns, Safer Route can suggest alternative routes that prioritize safety.
+Based on user preferences and safety concerns, Safer Route can suggest alternative routes that prioritize shortest distance, route safety ratings, or nighttime activity.
 This helps users make well-informed decisions when planning their journeys.

 ## How to set it up yourself